proof88/PRooFPS-dd/doc/menu-02-Game-Logic.md

 **Forced Spectating**, on the other hand, is not the player's choice: some game modes such as Team Round Game does not allow immediate respawn after dieing, dead players need to wait for the next round to respawn.
 Until that happens, they are automatically put into Forced Spectating state, where they can observe the game without affecting it, similarly to Spectator Mode.
 Server takes care of automatic exiting from Forced Spectating state too.

+What is common in Spectator Mode and Forced Spectating state:
+ - both offer "free camera spectating" and "player spectating camera" modes, the latter allows switching between different players and automatically moving the camera,
+ - both is maintained per player.

+What is different between Spectator Mode and Forced Spectating state:
+ - Spectator Mode is the player's choice, entering and exiting it is manual action,
+ - Forced Spectating state is controlled by the server automatically.

 A player can be in Spectator Mode and Forced Spectating state at the same time.
 A typical example is after connecting to a server running Team Round Game mode:
 by default the player is dead, so it is in Forced Spectating state, and by default all new players are in Spectator Mode too.